andreas-mausch/andreas-mausch.github.io/posts/2025-03-23-esim/index.md

 Older phones sometimes do not, and I wanted to use a Samsung S10e as my travel phone.

-It does not support eSIM, but there are adapter cards which are physical SIM cards you can install an eSIM profile on.
+It does not support eSIM, but there are adapter cards available, which are physical SIM cards you can install an eSIM profile on.\
 Even multiple ones, if you like.
-But only one profile can be active at once.
+But only one profile can be active at the same time.

 {% image "eiotclub-esim.jpg", "EIOTCLUB eSIM" %}